ngophuc/DGMM_2021/src/readme.md

-# Example of generating images with/without a rigid motion
+# Examples of generating images with/without a rigid motion

 ## Disks
 - disk of center (0,0) and radius 5 with rotation (3,4,5) and translation (1/5,0) (**disk5.pgm** and **disk5_moved.pgm**):